ankur2194/htaccessTest/README.md

 htaccessTest
 ============

-Test of .htaccess file for URL redirect pointed to SEO friendly URL purpose
+Test of .htaccess file for URL rewrite pointed to SEO friendly URL purpose